Classic Maya collapse: Collapse of trade routes

 It has been hypothesized that the decline of the Maya is related to the collapse of their intricate trade systems, especially those connected to the central Mexican city of Teotihuacán.
 Preceding improved knowledge of the chronology of Mesoamerica, Teotihuacan was believed to have fallen during 700–750, forcing the "restructuring of economic relations throughout highland Mesoamerica and the Gulf Coast".
 This remaking of relationships between civilizations would have then given the collapse of the Classic Maya a slightly later date.
 However, after researchers learned more about the events and the periods when they occurred, it is believed that the strongest Teotihuacan influence was during the 4th and 5th centuries.
 In addition, the civilization of Teotihuacan started to lose its power, and maybe abandoned the city, during 600–650.
 This differs greatly from the previous belief that Teotihuacán power decreased during 700–750.
 But since the new decline date of 600–650 has been accepted, the Maya civilizations are now thought to have lived on and prospered "for another century and more" than what was previously believed.
-Rather than the decline of Teotihuacan directly preceding the collapse of the Maya, their decline is now seen as contributing "to the 6th-century 'hiatus'".
+Rather than the decline of Teotihuacan directly preceding the collapse of the Maya, its decline is now seen as contributing "to the 6th-century 'hiatus'".